jamesNicholasRyan/Battleships/README.md

 }
 ```

 This logic has some flaws, but it is a massive improvement to the randomly attacking AI.
 An even more refined tactic is to restrict the available cells in the initial attacks.
-Instead of every cell, every OTHER cell on the board is targetted, thus avoiding wasted attacks in cells that can't possibly hold the smallest variant of the available ships (2 cells long - *Patrol Boat*).
+Instead of every cell, every OTHER cell on the board is targetted, thus avoiding wasted attacks in cells that cannot possibly hold the smallest variant of the available ships (2 cells long - *Patrol Boat*).

 Below is the loop I used to create this chequered board of targets.
 The array **notAttackedFiltered** is what I feed to the computer for **step 1** of the AI logic:
 ```js